 The a population of approximately 2,000 covers an area of about 7 square miles, extending from high ground near the Severn down into the Lower Wye Valley, a designated Area of Outstanding Natural Beauty.
 It is situated on the South Western edge of the Forest of Dean.

-Nearby transport links such as the M4, M5, Severn Bridge and Second Severn Crossing as well as improved railway services from nearby Chepstow and Lydney have enabled easier travel for those who need to commute.
+Nearby transport links such as the M4, M5, Severn Bridge and The Prince of Wales Bridge as well as improved railway services from nearby Chepstow and Lydney have enabled easier travel for those who need to commute.
 There are still many longer-term residents in the parishes but the number of traditional Foresters is diminishing.

 The Brockweir Shop and Café, which has internet facilities, is a thriving, volunteer run